DataOnATangent/Glassdoor_NLP/README.md

 ## Overview
-The process of finding a job is quite the undertaking with many factors to consider.
+The process of finding a job is quite an undertaking with many factors to consider.
 Among the most important is deciding which companies to apply to in the first place.
 Ratings from current and former employees can play a key role in whether or not a candidate chooses to apply.
 However, these ratings come into question when you realize they often can be incongruent with the written reviews.
-In this project I attempt to close the gap using a translation of qualitative reviews into a quantitative metric that, when combined with machine learning can predict the review score currently available through sites like glassdoor.
+In this project, I attempt to close the gap using a translation of qualitative reviews into a quantitative metric that, when combined with machine learning can predict the review score currently available through sites like glassdoor.
 This will allow candidates and employees to be able to trust the simple ratings to a greater degree as they will be more reflective of the reviewer's true impression of the company.
 This may also help companies better understand what their trouble areas are since they may be more nuanced than what the ratings currently indicate.

 ## Approach

 ### Project Roadmap: